Q: What is Double Up Food Bucks?

 Q: What can I buy with my Double Up Food Bucks and my SNAP tokens?

 A: You can spend your DUFB on fresh, dried, or frozen whole or cut fruits and vegetables without added sugars, fats, oils, or salt.
-This includes mushrooms, fresh herbs, nuts, dried beans, and edible plant starts (i.e. tomato plants).
-You can spend your SNAP tokens on any SNAP eligible foods at the market, such as bread, cheese, meat, and produce.
+This includes mushrooms, fresh herbs, dried beans, and edible plant starts (i.e. tomato plants or strawberry starts).
+You can spend your SNAP tokens on any SNAP eligible foods at the market, such as bread, cheese, meat, nuts, and produce.

 Q: Why can I only buy fruits and vegetables with my DUFB?